-If you decide these aren't the ones for you, then you can also check out all the latest tablet deals and laptop deals available now for a variety of more affordable options, including cheap Chromebooks and similar 2-in-1 devices.
+If you decide these aren't the ones for you, then you can also browse the latest tablet deals and laptop deals available now for a variety of more affordable options, including cheap Chromebooks and similar 2-in-1 devices.

-Microsoft Surface Pro deals
+All Microsoft Surface Pro deals

 But being the best Surface Pro in years comes at a significant cost: it's the most expensive device out there.
 The Surface Pro 8 starts at $1,099 / £999 / AU$1,649, which is much more expensive than it's been in the past.
 Compare that with the Surface Pro 7 which launched for $749 / £799 / AU$1,249 in 2019.
 That price increase does come with much-needed improvements, but it makes the tablet a harder sell.
-Add on to that the fact that the Surface Pro 8 still doesn't come with the Type Cover in the box and you're looking at a big investment all around.
+Add to that the fact that the Surface Pro 8 still doesn't come with the Type Cover in the box and you're looking at a big investment all around.